About Banff Lane

 Our home on Banff Lane is a beautifully decorated home with many active residents.
 Families of our residents really love getting together on holidays and sometimes just for fun.
 Many of the families will bring over food to help prepare big meals, and eat at the table with all our residents.

 The caregivers at Banff really encourage a family atmosphere.
-Some of them will even accompany a family if they take their loved one out on a mini-vacation every so often.
-We really notice what a tight-knit community has evolved in this home.
+Some of our caregivers will even accompany a family if they take their loved one out on a mini-vacation every so often.
+It’s wonderful to see what a tight-knit community has evolved in this home.

 We are licensed for 10 residents.
 Our license includes residents at the supervisory, personal, and directed levels of care.
 Normally we are not full, so there is more room for everyone